 Peerspace Dispute Resolution

-FOR EMERGENCIES, CALL 911 or immediately alert the proper authorities including police or emergency response.
+FOR EMERGENCIES, CALL 911 in the US, DIAL 999 in the UK or immediately alert the proper authorities including police or emergency response.

 Hosts may end the booking immediately if any laws or Host Rules are broken.

 For non-emergency disputes, users must report the incident to all parties, including Peerspace, within 3 calendar days (72 hrs) of the booking’s conclusion.

 You must message the host through the Peerspace platform with an explanation of the incident in an effort to reach an amicable resolution.
 If you reach a decision without involvement from Peerspace, share your resolution via email by clicking here and we'll confirm it with both parties, then process payment accordingly.

 If you are unable to reach a resolution with the other party, you can escalate the incident to our Disputes team.
 Once escalated, our team will:

 - Inform the host that a dispute has been filed

 - Request any additional information to be submitted over the next two business days.